Beaver Area School District Moves High School And Dutch Ridge Elementary To Remote Learning

 “The number of COVID-19 positive students and staff in these two buildings over the past 14 days has now exceeded the threshold at which closure is recommended by the Pennsylvania Department of Health,” the district said in a message to families.

-Beaver Area High School and Dutch Ridge Elementary School will begin remote learning on Monday, September 13 through Friday, September 17.
+Beaver Area High School and Dutch Ridge Elementary School will begin remote learning on Monday, Sept.
+13 through Friday, Sept.
+17. On Friday, district leaders will come back to the table and reevaluate the situation to determine when it will be safe to open the buildings back up.READ MORE: Police Investigate Threat Made Towards Greenfield Church, Also Respond To Concern At Brighton Heights Church

-Both buildings will return to in-person learning on Monday, September 20.MORE NEWS: Pittsburgh Police Evacuate 30 Congregants After Threats Made To Church In Greenfield
+One district parent tells KDKA she has been running on high nerves since her children returned to their school buildings, citing a lack of mask-wearing.
+She says she’s done gambling with her children’s health.

+“I definitely believe that it will happen again.
+I’m taking my kids out completely so I don’t have to worry about that.
+I feel my children’s health is more important than education in a school building when they’re getting it online,” said Nicole King.MORE NEWS: Hand Sanitizer Exposures On Rise; Mother Warns Other Parents After Kindergartener Collapses From Alcohol Poisoning

 The middle school as well as College Square will continue with in-person learning.